Ballancourt-sur-Essonne

-Ballancourt-sur-Essonne (/fr/, literally Ballancourt on Essonne) is a commune in the Essonne department in Île-de-France in northern France.
+Ballancourt-sur-Essonne (/fr/; 'Ballancourt-on-Essonne') is a commune in the Essonne department in Île-de-France in northern France.

 Geography

 The Essonne forms the commune western border.

 Ballancourt-sur-Essonne is 37 kilometers south east of Paris-Notre-Dame, point zero from road of France, 13 kilometers south west of Évry, 5 kilometers north east of La Ferté-Alais, 12 kilometers south west of Corbeil-Essonnes, 12 kilometers south east of Arpajon, 15 kilometers south east of Montlhéry, 15 kilometers north west of Milly-la-Forêt, 20 kilometers north east of Étampes, 23 kilometers south east of Palaiseau, 27 kilometers east of Dourdan.

 Population

 Inhabitants of Ballancourt-sur-Essonne are known as Ballancourtois in French.